 Display date only on column instead of date/time

-For example, you have the option of changing a table column to show only the date portion instead of both date and time.
+Visualizations display the formatting set up in a time dimension, and also have the ability to customize date and time formatting in their properties.
+For example, a table column can show only the date portion instead of both date and time.

 2. Using a time dimension

 Date/time type columns only display the time portion when you use them directly.
 Use a time dimension to display only the Day portion, or to group dates into other levels such as Year or Quarter.
-(Time dimensions also include their own formatting settings that you can customize.)
+Time dimensions also have formatting settings that you can customize.

 Before adding a column of dates directly onto your metric set or visualization, find and expand it in the Explore window.